 As of September 2016, to the best of our knowledge, Amazon operates the following distribution infrastructure:

 The Amazon Fulfillment Center and Distribution Center Network in the United States

-Currently Amazon operates a variety of fulfillment and distribution centers in the United States including small sortable, large sortable, large non-sortable, specialty fulfillment centers, apparel and footwear, redistribution centers, returns centers, 3PL outsourced facilities, Amazon Fresh and Amazon Pantry facilities.
+Currently Amazon operates a variety of fulfillment and distribution centers in the United States including small sortable, large sortable, large non-sortable, specialty fulfillment centers, apparel and footwear, redistribution centers, returns centers, and 3PL outsourced facilities.
 A detailed listing of all Amazon Fulfillment and Distribution Centers appears in the table below.
 All figures provided are estimates based on our research.
 We have included the Zappos.com, Endless.com and Diapers.com fulfillment centers in our North American figures.
 Please note that the square footage figures below exclude mezzanine areas unless otherwise indicated.

 The Amazon Regional Sortation Center Network in the United States